-Series F Convertible Preferred Stock
+Series E Convertible Preferred Stock

 Rank.
-The Series F Preferred Stock ranks (1) on parity with our common stock on an "as converted" basis, (2) on parity with our Series A Convertible Preferred Stock, Series B Convertible Preferred Stock, Series C Convertible Preferred Stock, Series D Convertible Preferred Stock, and Series E Convertible Preferred Stock, (3) senior to any series of our capital stock hereafter created specifically ranking by its terms junior to the Series F Preferred Stock, and (5) junior to any series of our capital stock hereafter created specifically ranking by its terms on parity with the Series F Preferred Stock, and (5) junior to any series of our capital stock hereafter created specifically ranking by its terms senior to the Series F Preferred Stock in each case, as to dividends or distributions of assets upon our liquidation, dissolution or winding up whether voluntary or involuntary.
+The Series E Preferred Stock ranks (1) on parity with our common stock on an "as converted" basis, (2) on parity with our Series A Convertible Preferred Stock, Series B Convertible Preferred Stock, Series C Convertible Preferred Stock and Series D Convertible Preferred Stock, (3) senior to any series of our capital stock hereafter created specifically ranking by its terms junior to the Series E Preferred Stock, (4) on parity with any series of our capital stock hereafter created specifically ranking by its terms on parity with the Series E Preferred Stock, and (5) junior to any series of our capital stock hereafter created specifically ranking by its terms senior to the Series E Preferred Stock in each case, as to dividends or distributions of assets upon our liquidation, dissolution or winding up whether voluntary or involuntary.

 Conversion.
-Each share of the Series F Preferred Stock is convertible into 909 shares of common stock at any time at the option of the holder, subject to the beneficial ownership limitation described below.
-The conversion rate of the Series F Preferred Stock is subject to proportionate adjustments for stock splits, reverse stock splits and similar events, but is not subject to adjustment based on price anti-dilution provisions.
+Each share of the Series E Preferred Stock is convertible into 5,000 shares of common stock at any time at the option of the holder, subject to the beneficial ownership limitation described below.
+The conversion rate of the Series E Preferred Stock is subject to proportionate adjustments for stock splits, reverse stock splits and similar events, but is not subject to adjustment based on price anti-dilution provisions.

 Dividends.
-In addition to stock dividends or distributions for which proportionate adjustments will be made, holders of Series F Preferred Stock are entitled to receive dividends on shares of Series F Preferred Stock equal, on an as-if-converted-to-common-stock basis, to and in the same form as dividends actually paid on shares of the common stock when, as and if such dividends are paid on shares of the common stock.
-No other dividends are payable on shares of Series F Preferred Stock.
+In addition to stock dividends or distributions for which proportionate adjustments will be made, holders of Series E Preferred Stock are entitled to receive dividends on shares of Series E Preferred Stock equal, on an as-if-converted-to-common-stock basis, to and in the same form as dividends actually paid on shares of the common stock when, as and if such dividends are paid on shares of the common stock.
+No other dividends are payable on shares of Series E Preferred Stock.

 Voting Rights.
-Except as provided in the Certificate of Designation or as otherwise required by law, the holders of Series F Preferred Stock will have no voting rights.
-However, we may not, without the consent of holders of a majority of the outstanding shares of Series F Preferred Stock, alter or change adversely the powers, preferences or rights given to the Series F Preferred Stock, increase the number of authorized shares of Series F Preferred Stock, or enter into any agreement with respect to the foregoing.
+Except as provided in the Certificate of Designation or as otherwise required by law, the holders of Series E Preferred Stock will have no voting rights.
+However, we may not, without the consent of holders of a majority of the outstanding shares of Series E Preferred Stock, alter or change adversely the powers, preferences or rights given to the Series E Preferred Stock, increase the number of authorized shares of Series E Preferred Stock, or enter into any agreement with respect to the foregoing.

 Liquidation Rights.
-Upon any liquidation, dissolution or winding-up of the Company, whether voluntary or involuntary, the holders of Series F Preferred Stock are entitled to receive, pari passu with the holders of common stock, holders of Series A Convertible Preferred Stock, Series B Convertible Preferred Stock, Series C Convertible Preferred Stock, Series D Convertible Preferred Stock, and Series E Convertible Preferred Stock (on an as-converted basis), out of the assets available for distribution to stockholders, an amount equal to such amount per share as would have been payable had all shares of Series F Preferred Stock been converted into common stock immediately before such liquidation, dissolution or winding up, without giving effect to any limitation on conversion as a result of the Beneficial Ownership Limitation, as described below.
+Upon any liquidation, dissolution or winding-up of the Company, whether voluntary or involuntary, the holders of Series E Preferred Stock are entitled to receive, pari passu with the holders of common stock, holders of Series A Convertible Preferred Stock, Series B Convertible Preferred Stock, Series C Convertible Preferred Stock and Series D Convertible Preferred Stock (on an as-converted basis), out of the assets available for distribution to stockholders, an amount equal to such amount per share as would have been payable had all shares of Series E Preferred Stock been converted into common stock immediately before such liquidation, dissolution or winding up, without giving effect to any limitation on conversion as a result of the Beneficial Ownership Limitation, as described below.